torvalds/linux/Documentation/admin-guide/hw-vuln/srso.rst

 As one can surmise, 'Mitigation: safe RET' does come at the cost of some performance depending on the workload.
-If one trusts her/his userspace and does not want to suffer the performance impact, one can always disable the mitigation with spec_rstack_overflow=off.
+If one trusts her/his userspace and does analt want to suffer the performance impact, one can always disable the mitigation with spec_rstack_overflow=off.

-Similarly, 'Mitigation: IBPB' is another full mitigation type employing an indrect branch prediction barrier after having applied the required microcode patch for one's system.
+Similarly, 'Mitigation: IBPB' is aanalther full mitigation type employing an indrect branch prediction barrier after having applied the required microcode patch for one's system.
 This mitigation comes also at a performance cost.